 Moving to Singapore from the US

-A former British colony, Singapore is the world’s fourth largest financial centre and has the third highest income per capita in the world.
-It’s name means “Lion City” and this sovereign city-state in sunny Southeast Asia is small but powerful.
+A former British colony, Singapore is the world’s fourth-largest financial centre and has the third-highest income per capita in the world.
+Its name means “Lion City” and this sovereign city-state in sunny Southeast Asia is small but powerful.

 Becoming a Singaporean citizen

-There are several benefits to becoming a Singaporean citizen – from ease of travel to benefits in employment and education.
+There are several benefits to becoming a Singaporean citizen - from the ease of travel to benefits in employment and education.
 First, you’ll need to obtain permanent residence, which will take up to two years.
 To be able to live and work in Singapore you’ll need a work visa which can be applied for via the Immigration and Checkpoints Authority website.

 You can become a Singapore citizen if you have been a permanent resident for at least two years, or if you have been married to a Singapore citizen for at least two years.
-If you’re an overseas born child of a Singapore citizen and your parents are married, then you also qualify.
+If you’re an overseas-born child of a Singapore citizen and your parents are married, then you also qualify.

 You can find out the details of the process of becoming a Singaporean citizen on the official government immigration website.

 Singapore is rated one of the best economies for business in the world, which is why it is such a popular destination for expat workers.
 Most companies will require an interview before hiring you, and Singapore is a conservative society, so it is best to dress in a reserved way during the interview process.